Do and Don'ts for an Automation Engineer

 Avoiding the usage of tags increases the execution time.

 Don't generate only one Feature File.
-Generate multiple Feature Files.
+Instead generate multiple Feature Files.

 Clear cookies and cache before starting each test.

-Avoid keeping unnecessary browser tabs or windows open during testing sessions.
+Avoid unnecessary browser tabs or windows open during testing sessions which might delay the testing process.

 Ensure to set the option in the Project Settings page to take auto backups of your project files daily, weekly and monthly.

-Alternatively, you can set this option to take manual back up by right-clicking on the appropriate project file name using More Menu option.
+Alternatively, you can set this option to take manual back up by right-clicking on the appropriate project file name using More Menu option in the Project Explorer.

 Avoiding taking backups may result in data loss and disrupt the workflow.